xianc/Warble/README.md

 2. Run: node app.js

-3. The website will be displayed on the browser on: localhost:3000
+3. The website will be displayed on the browser on: localhost:3000.
+There is a link to the requirements document in the footer (next to the About link).

 >####Index page
 >- The index page (home page) is also the login page.
 You may log in with the following (username, password): (Xian, Chocolate), (Eric, Smith!), (Ryan, CS326), (Hridya, Puppies), OR you can click the "Sign Up" link and create an account and sign in using that.

->####Sign Up Page TO EDIT!!
+>####Sign Up Page
 >- The sign up page is a form that asks users for information.
-Currently, when information is enetered and the "sign up" button is clicked, a new user is created in an array.
+When information is enetered and the "sign up" button is clicked, a new user is created in the user database (userdb in lib/user.js).
+You may use this newly created information to login.

 >####Forget Password Page
 >- The forget password page is a one entry form that asks a user for their username or e-mail address.
 Currently it is not yet implemented